AmanSharma01Prime/netflix-content-analysis/README.md

 ## Overview

-This project analyzes Netflix’s content catalog using SQL to extract business insights.
-It covers content trends, genre and country analysis, top contributors (directors/actors), and keyword-based thematic exploration.
-The goal is to showcase SQL skills relevant to data analyst roles while generating actionable insights from real-world data.
+This project provides an end-to-end analysis of Netflix’s content catalog.
+It combines **data cleaning and exploration in Python (Colab)**, **SQL-based analysis of business problems**, **visualizations in Google Sheets**, and **insights summarized in a document and Slides/PDF deck**.

+The analysis covers:
+- Content trends over time, including annual releases and documentary growth
+- Genre distribution and country-wise preferences
+- Ratings distribution and root cause analysis for movies and TV shows
+- Keyword-based thematic exploration and top contributors (directors/actors)

+The goal is to showcase **practical data analysis skills**, including data cleaning, SQL querying, visualization, and insight generation, while deriving actionable findings from a real-world dataset.

 ## Objectives